Former Michigan House leader and wife charged with financial crimes for misuse of political funds

 “It took almost 2 1/2 years for the AG’s office to come up with charges.
 It’s going to be pretty flimsy if it took that long,” she said.

 Chatfield's wife, Stephanie Chatfield, also faces charges.
-The identity of her lawyer was not immediately known.
+A message seeking comment from her lawyer, Matt Newburg, was not immediately returned.

 Two people who were top aides to Chatfield when he ran the House were charged last year with crimes, including embezzlement from nonprofit funds created for political purposes.
 Rob and Anne Minard have pleaded not guilty.